 Withdrawal from the University is defined as removal of a student’s active status in all courses (meaning a course for which the final grade has not yet been assigned) comprising the student’s academic schedule during the semester in question.
-Students who have determined that they need to completely leave the University begin the process with the office of campus life.
+Students who have determined that they need to completely leave the University are encouraged to discuss their situation with the office of campus life.
 Upon understanding the student’s particular situation, campus life officials may be able to provide assistance or referrals that make it possible for the student to remain at Oglethorpe.
-However, if the student still wishes to withdraw from the University, he/she should complete an official withdrawal form.
+However, if the student still wishes to withdraw from the University, he/she/they should complete an official withdrawal form available online.
 Residential students are expected to move out of housing within 48 hours of withdrawing from the University.
 Students should be mindful of the financial and financial aid implications of withdrawing from the University that are detailed in Sec.
 5.16.

-In cases where the student is unable to withdraw him/herself due to medical emergency or other exigency, an authorized representative (parent, guardian, or spouse) may complete the process on the student’s behalf.
+In cases where the student is unable to withdraw on their own due to medical emergency or other exigency, an authorized representative (parent, guardian, or spouse) may complete the process on the student’s behalf.
 The authorized representative assumes all liability associated with the withdrawal.

-In cases where the student fails to withdraw from the University due to circumstances beyond her/his control, but later is able to return to functioning normally, he/she may be eligible, after the fact, for hardship withdrawal (see Sec.
+In cases where the student fails to withdraw from the University due to circumstances beyond her/his/their control, but later is able to return to functioning normally, he/she/they may be eligible, after the fact, for hardship withdrawal (see Sec.
 6.23.).

 The transcript of students who complete the process of withdrawing from the University will show the following: